zonemaster/zonemaster-backend/docs/Installation.md

 The installation instructions below assumes that this is a new installation.
-If you upgrade and want to keep the database, go to section ["Upgrade Zonemaster database"] first.
-If you instead want to start from afresh, then go to section ["Cleaning up the database"] and remove the old database first.
+If you upgrade and want to keep the database, go to section "[Upgrade Zonemaster database]" first.
+If you instead want to start from afresh, then go to section "[Cleaning up the database]" and remove the old database first.

 If you keep the database, skip the initialization of the Zonemaster database, but if you have removed the old Zonemaster database, then do the initialization.